Housing. Housing. More housing. Our top priority.

 Support local businesses by making strategic investments to launch and expand these businesses

 Offer more financial and technical support to locally owned businesses to strengthen commercial districts and job creation citywide.
+With her council colleagues Prince helped to launch the Open For Business Initiative.

 “Cities like Austin, Texas, provide us with a model of how we can make Saint Paul’s homegrown economy a draw for tourists, prospective residents and employees, including millennials looking for a vibrant, diverse and interconnected city to call home.

 Building out St. Paul’s fiber-optic telecommunications network should be a top priority.
-“A high speed network is vital to the competitiveness of the city, and particularly its small and mid-sized businesses,’’
+“A high speed network is vital to the competitiveness of the city, and particularly its small and mid-sized businesses,’’ Prince said.

 Hold the line on property taxes!

-“The current proliferation of tax-increment financing and development subsidies to try to attract business is hurting Saint Paul and our business climate.
+“The proliferation of tax-increment financing and development subsidies to try to attract business is hurting Saint Paul and our business climate.
 We can’t keep raising taxes on homeowners to sustain a strong Saint Paul.”